James-Montgomery/team_standards/README.md

 A big thank you to David Harrington, Petra Khaliqi, Esther Wall, Fabrice Guillaume, Thanos Kintsakis, and Bryce Crawford who have greatly shaped my view of how a well oiled tech team should operate.

-## Notes / Advice

-* I recommend using repository templates like [this](https://github.com/James-Montgomery/python_project_template) to ensure consistency and save time building out proof of concepts (POCs)